RexMortem/eds-notes/content/Year2/CS266/Newton Forward Difference Formula.md

 We get a more concise formula with additional constraints ->
+- must be evenly spaced

 ## Equally Spaced Points